salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-15-ios-debugging.md

 #### Unblock network ports

-Ensure that your network team unblocks the following ports to provide communication between the moble device and APNS servers for MobilePush functionality:
+Ensure that your network team unblocks the following ports to provide communication between the mobile device and APNS servers for MobilePush functionality:

 * TCP port 5223 (used by devices to communicate to the APNS servers)
 * TCP port 2195 (used to send notifications to the APNS servers)